vatpac-technology/sops/docs/terminal/sydney.md

   <figcaption>Bankstown and Camden Training Areas</figcaption>
 </figure>

-If a conflict is imminent, SRI may pass safety alerts to VFR aircraft, even if prior contact has not been established and the aircraft are not in receipt of Surveillance Information Service (SIS).
+If a conflict is imminent, SYC may pass safety alerts to VFR aircraft, even if prior contact has not been established and the aircraft are not in receipt of Surveillance Information Service (SIS).
 IFR aircraft, or VFR aircraft receiving SIS, that pass near the Training Areas may be given traffic information on known aircraft operating within the Training Areas, particularly those on the eastern side that may intend to exit tracking to Prospect Reservoir (PSP).

 ##### Western Sydney Airport
 The under-construction Western Sydney Airport is located in Badgerys Creek, north north-west of BRY.
 The opening of the new aerodrome will entail significant changes to the airspace arrangement across the TCU.
 Until then, the airport remains uncontrolled and is OCTA.
 There are no instrument procedures or navigational aids established to facilitate its use.